Teacher in Ho Chi Minh City, 5

-In the lobby, at an elevator which went only to the rooftop bar, I saw the two young men, Khanh and Phi, I had met at Sara’s party.
-After Sara got sick at her party and went to bed early, Karen and I had talked with them for a long time.
+In the lobby, at an elevator which went only to the bar, not to any intervening floors, I saw the two young men, Khanh and Phi, I had met at Sara’s party.
+After Sara got sick at her own party and went to bed early, Karen and I had talked with them for a long time.

 “Listen,” Phi said.
 “Khanh and I have a problem.
 The two of us have argued about it for weeks, and after the party with Sara and our talk with you and Karen, the arguments got worse.
 We can’t solve the problem ourselves.”